Actipro/WPF-Controls/Documentation/topics/views/panels/building-a-custom-panel.md

 ## Step 7: Arrangement Logic - Determine Location

 Using the `random` field, a unique x and y coordinate will be calculated for each element.
-Determining an x and y coordinate is similar to how the native WPF `Canvas` works, but can actually be applied to any panel.
+Determining an x and y coordinate is similar to how the native WPF `Canvas` works but can actually be applied to any panel.
 In reality, the final rectangle of the element is being determined.

 In addition to randomly placing the elements, this logic will ensure that the element is fully visible inside the panel, when possible.

-Add the following inside the `ArrangeElements` method in place of the SEE BELOW marker:
+Add the following inside the `ArrangeElements` method in place of the "SEE BELOW" comment marker:

 ```csharp
 // Iterate over the elements and arrange